HusPhil/The_Gate_R/README.md

-# go to the harmonial principle branch for the complete game
+# go to the [HarmonialPrinciple](https://github.com/HusPhil/The_Gate_R/tree/HarmonialPrinciples) branch for the complete game